 That teaching in an interdisciplinary way makes the material resonate in a way that it doesn’t when it is kept separate or siloed; that there are layers to a text that [in a traditional, single-discipline course] we don’t always get to explore that within this class we do; and that teaching with other faculty members is exciting and fun.

-(Editor’s note: Perspectives in Literature, pictured below, is a three-year-old interdisciplinary class that is rooted in literature but brings in two additional disciplines, which can change but currently include art and science.
-Subject themes have been Documentary and Memoir, Monsters, and Weapons.)
+(Editor’s note: Perspectives in Literature, pictured below, is an interdisciplinary class that is rooted in literature but brings in two additional disciplines, which can change but currently include art and science.
+Subject themes have been Documentary and Memoir, Risk, Monsters, Weapons, and Black Female Voices.)

 What is your favorite class to teach?